mmeiburg/unityPoolboy/README.md

 The bad thing about unity and pooling is that you can't get disabled instances of GameObjects from a prefab, except you save a disabled prefab.

 Anyway I had no problems with my `OnEnable()` and `OnDisable()` strategy but you should keep in mind that if you instantiate the pool the first time every objects calls `OnEnable()` and `OnDisable()`.

+## Tips

+If you use `ParticleSystems` disable them after playing, otherwise you don't have the pooling advantage.